Octopuses are going to kill us all someday

-Anonymous asked: Can you explain why Europeans were much more technologically advanced than the indigenous populations of Africa?
+Anonymous said: Can you explain why Europeans were much more technologically advanced than the indigenous populations of Africa?
 I mean, these cultures hadn't even invented sewage systems, which is something the Romans were able to design and implement in 800-735 BC (a long fucking time before "the white man" colonized it)...
 I mean fuck, without "the white man", they would probably still be in the fucking bronze age.

 I don’t really know what kind of history books bigots like you read.